Support Nightlife Workers

 Executive Director, The Q Foundation

-Give a gift of support and provide direct relief to servers, performers, artists, and other workers who are suffering financial insecurity as a result of COVID-19.
+Give a gift to help empower servers, performers, artists, and other workers in queer nightlife who need assistance as a result of COVID-19.

 If you’re giving a large gift of more than $2,000.00, or if you are an organization interested in giving a sponsorship or donated gift to the San Francisco Queer Nightlife Fund, please contact us.